-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the MGB; - regular reviews by the Finance & Premises Commitee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the MGB; - regular reviews by the Finanace and Premises Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Sarah Smith, the Manager of the Consortium as Internal Auditor.
+The MGB has considered the need for a specific internal audit function and has decided to appoint Sarah Smith, who is the Consortium Manager, as the Internal Auditor.